XMUDeepLIT/Awesome-Self-Evolving-Agents/README.md

      <a href="http://makeapullrequest.com"><img src="https://img.shields.io/github/stars/XMUDeepLIT/Awesome-Self-Evolving-Agents"/></a>
 </div>

-This repository provides a comprehensive collection of research papers, benchmarks, and open-source projects on **Self-Evolving Agents**.
-It includes contents from our survey paper 📖<em>"[**A Systematic Survey of Self-Evolving Agents: From Model-Centric to Environment-Driven Co-Evolution**](https://www.researchgate.net/publication/401016261_A_Systematic_Survey_of_Self-Evolving_Agents_From_Model-Centric_to_Environment-Driven_Co-Evolution)"</em> and will be continuously updated.

-🤗 **You are very welcome to contribute to this repository** by launching an issue or a pull request.
-If you find any missing resources or come across interesting new research works, please don’t hesitate to open an issue or submit a PR!

-📫 **Contact us via emails:** `xiangzhishang@stu.xmu.edu.cn`, `yangchengyi@stu.xmu.edu.cn`, `qinggang.zhang@polyu.edu.hk`

----

 # 🎉 News
 - **[2026-02]** We release the [TTCS](https://github.com/XMUDeepLIT/TTCS), a self-evolving framework.
 - **[2026-02]** We release the [Agentic Self-Evolving survey](https://github.com/XMUDeepLIT/Awesome-Agentic-Self-Evolution).